intento/intento-api/usage.md

 - `from` and `items` fields
 - `to` and `items` fields

-Values in the `from` and `to` fields are specified in seconds, UTC timezone (check out [timezone converter](https://www.epochconverter.com/)).
-Value aligned in accordance with the field bucket.
+Values in the `from` and `to` fields are in seconds, UTC timezone (check out [timezone converter](https://www.epochconverter.com/)).
+Values aligned by the field bucket.

 Possible values of the `bucket` field: